Major airlines cancel, change flights to US over 5G dispute

 Associated Press

-Some airlines said they were warned that the Boeing 777, a plane used by carriers worldwide, was particularly affected by the new high-speed wireless service.
-The aircraft is the workhorse for Dubai-based Emirates, a key carrier for East-West travel, and its flight schedule took one of the biggest hits.
+Carriers took widely different approaches to the brewing crisis affecting international travel, from Middle Eastern airline Emirates drastically reducing its U.S.-bound flights to Air France saying it would fly as normal.

-It was not clear how disruptive the cancellations would be.
-Several airlines said they would try to merely use different planes to maintain their service.
+It wasn’t immediately clear why the airlines made those decisions — or whether they took into account that mobile carriers AT&T and Verizon agreed this week to pause the rollout of the new high-speed wireless service near key airports.
+But some said they received warnings from the U.S. Federal Aviation Administration or Boeing that the plane maker’s 777 — used by carriers worldwide — was particularly affected by the new service.

-The cancellations and changes came a day after mobile phone carriers AT&T and Verizon said they would postpone new wireless service near some U.S. airports planned for this week.
-The U.S. Federal Aviation Administration has cleared a number of aircraft to fly into airports with 5G signals, but the Boeing 777 is not on the list.
+It was also not clear how disruptive the cancellations would be.
+Several airlines said they would try to merely use different planes to maintain their schedules.

-Similar mobile networks have been deployed in dozens of other countries — sometimes with concessions like reducing the power of the networks near airports, as France has done.
-But in the U.S., the issue has pitted the FAA and the airlines against the Federal Communications Commission and the telecoms companies.
+Similar mobile networks have been deployed in dozens of other countries — but there are some key differences in how the U.S. network works that could make it more likely to cause problems for airlines.

 On Wednesday, Emirates announced it would halt flights to several American cities due to “operational concerns associated with the planned deployment of 5G mobile network services in the U.S. at certain airports.”
 It said it would continue flights to Los Angeles, New York and Washington.